juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 parent: Nextflow
 nav_order: 2
 ---

 # Nextflow and scRNA-Seq processing
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 Attached is the Nextflow script we apply in this tutoruaial.
-It is a simple script using KB to align scRNA-Seq reads to KB indexed reference transcriptome (including transcripts_to_genes.txt and transcriptome.idx) and generate a count matrix.
+It is a simple script using KB to align scRNA-Seq reads to a KB indexed reference transcriptome (including transcripts_to_genes.txt and transcriptome.idx) and generate a count matrix.
 The Nextflow script will scan the input folder "data/" to find a pair of read files.
 Names of the input reads files should have the format of "(SRR run id)_1.fastq.gz" for barcode reads, and "(SRR run id)_2.fastq.gz" for cDNA reads.
+After the aligment is finished, we will collect the count matirx file "adata.h5ad" as input of the Scanpy based python script named "analysis.py".
+In the python scirpt, we find the cells with viral UMIs, and perform simple visualization of the cells by UMAP.

 You can refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) for more information about nextflow syntax and usage.

 ```shell
 #!/usr/bin/env nextflow